 As competition for a flat in Glasgow can be brutal, I recommend bringing enough cash with you at the viewing so you can pay the deposit immediately if you love the place.

-Should Your Rent Furnished or an Unfurnished Flat in Glasgow?
+Should Your Rent a Furnished or an Unfurnished Flat in Glasgow?

 Most of the flats you’ll be looking for will be fully furnished.
 This includes beds, wardrobes, living room furniture, vacuums and dishes.